nbhat1998/PintOS/doc/userprog.md

 > What advantages or disadvantages can you see to your design for file
 > descriptors?

+**Advantages**

+\>As we use a pointer to a file within the file container sturct, there is not much duplication of data.

+\>Our design is intuitive and easy to work with, as any changes to design decisions can be carried out with minimal changes to the rest of the code base.

+**Disadvantages**

-There will be an excessive number of file containers eventually formed with many of them pointing to the same file.
+\>There will be an excessive number of file containers eventually formed with many of them pointing to the same file.

-Our implementation also requires iterating over the entire list of file descriptors to look for a particular file descriptor, which is not particularly efficient.
+\>Our implementation also requires iterating over the entire list of file descriptors to look for a particular file descriptor, which is not particularly efficient.
-An advantage of our design is that it is easy to understand and implement.